Reflections in lockdown

 The barriers are the gates between hoping and achieving and mine where: left overs, stress, lack of time, rain, movies, hunger, temptations, parties, cultural reasons, lack of motivation, shopping on an empty stomach, an expensive gym, self-consciousness with group sessions – I kept digging.
 It made me emotional – so many things I can’t help but I made strategies for the ones I could like shopping after a proper breakfast, eating slowly and eating wisely in parties, keeping an eye on portions etc. Now comes the most important aspect of a contract with self; when can I deliver the contract?
 I had to divide my goal into achievable small chunks and give myself a realistic timeframe.
 Mine is 600 grams in half a month.
 Whatever plan you make should be such that it’s flexible enough to make adaptive changes yet achievable enough to enable you to remain committed.

 Longer goals need to be reviewed regularly and that’s my personal weakness, hence I try to keep smaller goals.
 When I talk to friends and family about my goal, its helps that not only am I making them aware not to buy me big cakes for celebrations, but they give ideas and at times even check up on my achievement.

 I am aware of the need to eat 5 portions of fruit and veg, I enjoy keeping myself hydrated throughout the day, I cherish my limited and filling carbs and core exercises are healing my back pain.
 Keeping my goals SMART – specific, measurable, attainable, relevant and timely, has helped me to be efficient.

 Now I enjoy the early morning walk and the greetings of so many faces who were non-existent before.
-Rain, rain go away! or I have to hit strategy B? exercising indoors! – visit our Moving page for ideas!
+Rain, rain go away! or I have to hit strategy B? exercising indoors! – visit our Be Active page for ideas!